Skip to content

 The MCP server inherits the working directory from the client.
 For tools like run_tests, list_files, and get_report to find your test files, the working directory must be your Flutter project root (the folder containing probe.yaml and tests/).

 Claude Desktop launches the server with its own working directory, which may not be your project.
-Pass the correct directory explicitly:
+Set it explicitly:

 {